xonq/mycotools/mycotools/USAGE.md

 ## Downloading files
 ### jgiDwnld.py / ncbiDwnld.py
-These scripts` input can be obtained from the MycotoolsDB as described below, or can be manually made as shown at the bottom of this section.
+These scripts input a MycotoolsDB or can be manually made as shown at the bottom of this section.

 Say you want to grab a few organisms' transcript information from your genus, *Aspergillus*.
-First, extract entries in the database that are within *Aspergillus* for both JGI & NCBI:
+First, extract entries in the database that are within *Aspergillus*:
 ```
 mkdir dwnldFiles && cd dwnldFiles
-extractDB.py -s jgi -c genus -t aspergillus > aspergillus.db_jgi
-extractDB.py -s ncbi -c genus -t aspergillus > aspergillus.db_ncbi
+extractDB.py -c genus -t aspergillus > aspergillus.db_ncbi
 ```

 If there are organisms you don't want in the extracted `.db`s, just delete their line(s) in the file.
 Next call `jgiDwnld.py -h` or `ncbiDwnld.py -h` to find the flags necessary to download the files you want.
-To download transcript data (and EST data for JGI) in your current directory run:
+To download transcript data (and EST data for JGI) in your current directory:
 ```
 jgiDwnld.py -i aspergillus.db_jgi -t -e
 ncbiDwnld.py -i aspergillus.db_ncbi -t
 ```

-You will now see folders named after the file types you downloaded and the compressed files stored within.
+These scripts populate with compressed files.
 To unzip all the files, run `gunzip <FILETYPE>/*.gz`.
 You will also see log files for the download process.
-Don't submit these as a job, you are required to enter a password for `jgiDwnld.py`, and if the command stops you can simply rerun in the same directory and it should take-off where you left it/where it failed.
+To submit as a job (not recommended), you must create an encrypted MycotoolsDB passkey using `updateDB.py` and pass the password to stdin to these scripts.

 <br />

-You can optionally input a single biosample (NCBI) or genome code (JGI) for `-i` or alternatively, a manually created input file if your data is not included in the MycotoolsDB - the important thing is the column has the exact appropriate header ('genome_code' or 'biosample') (substitute `-i aspergillus.db` with this file):
+These scripts can input biosamples (NCBI) or genome codes (JGI).
+The column must have the appropriate header ('genome_code' or 'biosample') (substitute `-i aspergillus.db` with this file):

 `jgiGenomeCodes.txt`
 ```